tech-writing/sphinx-design-elements/docs/get_started.md

 ## Setup

-The basic installation supports documentation authoring using the [reStructuredText] syntax.
-You can optionally support the Markdown syntax by enabling the [Markedly Structured Text] (MyST) syntax.
+The basic installation supports documentation authoring using the [reStructuredText] (rST) syntax.
+You can optionally support an extended [Markdown] syntax by installing and enabling the [Markedly Structured Text] (MyST) extension.

-### Setup with reStructuredText
+### Use reStructuredText

 Install the package.
 ```shell